alteryx/ayx-developer-sdk/docs/howto/getting_started_markdown.md

 ### Install the Package

-After you create and activate your virtual environment, pip install the Alteryx Core SDK pip package.
+After you create and activate your virtual environment, pip install the Alteryx Platform SDK pip package.
 For more information on pip, visit the [pip website](https://pypi.org/).

 Use this command to install the SDK: